Magilumiere Co. Ltd.

-Plot summary
+Plot

 The story takes place in a world where being a magical girl is a popular profession that involves exterminating mysterious creatures called Kaii (怪異).
-New college graduate Kana Sakuragi, who is struggling with job hunting, is able to put her excellent memory to use and helps magical girl Koshigaya exterminate a Kaii in an emergency.
-Happy she has finally been useful, Sakuragi ends up becoming the second magical girl at Magilumiere, the magical girl startup company Koshigaya works at.
+New college graduate Kana Sakuragi, who is struggling with job hunting, is able to put her excellent memory to use and helps magical girl Hitomi Koshigaya exterminate a Kaii in an emergency.
+Happy she has finally been useful, Kana ends up becoming the second magical girl at Magilumiere, the magical girl startup company Koshigaya works at.

 In addition to the prodigy Koshigaya, Magilumiere is composed of its president Kouji Shigemoto, a middle-aged man who dresses as a magical girl, Kaede Midorikawa, who deals with customers, and magic engineer Kazuo Nikoyama.